bytedeco/javacv-examples/Spinnaker-demo/README.md

 Examples
 -------

-* C API examples in Java:
+#### C API examples in Java

     * `Acquisition_C` - how to enumerate cameras, start acquisition, and grab images.
     * `Enumeration_C` - how to enumerate interfaces and cameras.
     * `Sequencer_C` shows how to use the sequencer to grab images with various settings.

+To reduce verbosity of the original C examples some repeating code was moved to `spinnaker_c4j.Utils`

-* C API examples in Scala:
+####  * C API examples in Scala

+    * `Enumeration_C` - how to enumerate interfaces and cameras.
     * `EnumerationEvents_C` - handling system and interface events, like camera disconnect.

+To reduce verbosity of the original C examples some repeating code was moved to `spinnaker_c.helpers`

 Build script
 ------------